 Global Envision: exploring market-driven solutions to poverty

-A weekly roundup of mainstream news about the context in which Mercy Corps works.
+A weekly roundup of mainstream news about the context in which Mercy Corps works, focused on economic development and innovations.

 Curated news and insights about innovative, market-driven solutions to poverty explored through news, commentary and discussion.